 Lastly, the synagogue building for the Zemer HaZayit Congregation in Efrat will also be dedicated in honor of Bulgarian Jewry.
 Rabbi Asa was a proud Bulgarian Jew who spent almost 50 years recognizing the heroic efforts of Bulgaria in rescuing all of its Jewish citizens during the Holocaust.
 As a way of continuing Rabbi Asa’s legacy, the synagogue will serve as a platform to publicize this story and in this way will honor Rabbi Asa’s life mission.

-Articles about the synagogue building project:
+Links about the synagogue building project:

 "Legacy to a Beloved Leader: Asa family spearheads attempt to build synagogue in rabbi’s memory in Israel", Kosher Orange County, September 3, 2014, by Gail Martin